On this page

 Calling existing or former customers

 You are allowed to call existing or former customers.
 Even if they are on the Do-not-call-me Register.
 However, you must ask them whether they wish to remain on your call list.
 If they do not wish to do so, you must immediately remove them from your list and refrain from calling them again.

 Rules for telephone conversations

-- Immediately at the beginning of the conversation, you must give the name of the company or organisation for which you are calling, and announce that you are doing so for sales purposes.
+- Immediately at the beginning of the conversation, you must give the name of the company or organisation for which you are calling.
+And you must announce that you are calling for sales purposes.

 - You are obliged to provide information during the conversation.
 You must inform the other party of what you are selling, the length of the reflection period and the costs.

-- In certain cases, customers must confirm a contract in writing.
+- In certain cases, customers must confirm a contract in writing (in Dutch).

 Companies and the Do-not-call-me register

-Sole owners and (commercial) partnerships can be listed in the Do-not-call-me Register (Dutch).
+Sole owners and (commercial) partnerships can be listed in the Do-not-call-me Register for consumers (in Dutch).
 They are natural entities, and are covered by the same rules as new and existing customers.
-Legal entities, such as private or public limited companies, cannot be listed in the Register.
+Legal entities, such as private or public limited companies, cannot be listed in the register.